How Perkbox uses Perkbox

 Our Employee Experience Lead Laura Lloyd explains:

 "Every quarter we hold One Vision awards to celebrate champions who’ve really shown the behaviours we want to encourage as part of the company values.
-Winners are announced at all-company meetings which gives us the opportunity to re-emphasise the values.
-Other people then see Reward points being given for championing those values."
+Winners are announced at the awards ceremony which gives us the opportunity to re-emphasise the values.
+Other people then see Reward points being given for championing those values.

-By doing it consistently, you’ll hammer home the message about your values with each act of appreciation.
+By doing these awards consistently, you’ll hammer home the message about your values with each act of appreciation.

 employees celebrating